Witty-Gerbil/witty_chrome_extension/README.md

-# Witty Chrome Extension
+# Witty Gerbil Chrome Extension

 ## Overview
-Witty Chrome Extension is a two-part open-source project designed to enhance browser interactions with a Chrome extension frontend and a Python backend run locally.
+Witty Gerbil Chrome Extension (WGCE) is a two-part open-source project designed to enhance AI Red Teaming efforts with a Chrome extension frontend and a Python backend run locally.
 This repository consists of:

 - **witty_gerbil_frontend**: A Chrome extension built with JavaScript, HTML, and CSS for automating tasks and enhancing user interaction in the browser.
 - **witty_gerbil_backend_api**: A Flask-based backend API that powers the extension's functionality.
+- - **.env.examlpe**: A file for secrets where you need to plugin your key values to get started.

 ## Repository Structure
 *Note: Some of the directories/files are empty, leaving room for future iterations and features.*